zal-ghost/documentation/README.md

-# documentation
+# Linux-ghOSt

-Documents for ghOSt
+Linux using the ghOSt userspace scheduler